 A fat deposit (plaque) that breaks off the lining of a blood vessel, travels to your brain, and gets stuck in a blood vessel there

 Fat deposits in your blood vessels are called atherosclerosis Atherosclerosis In people with atherosclerosis, patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or blocked... read more (hardening of the arteries).
-Atherosclerosis in the two big blood vessels in your neck (the carotid arteries) can cause a stroke or transient ischemic attack Transient Ischemic Attacks (TIA) Transient is something that goes away quickly.
-Ischemic means no blood flow is getting to an organ.
-So a TIA is a temporary brain problem caused by a lack of blood flow to part of your brain... read more (TIA) because these blood vessels are the main blood supply to the brain.
+Atherosclerosis in the two big blood vessels in your neck (the carotid arteries) can cause a stroke or transient ischemic attack Transient Ischemic Attacks (TIA) A TIA is a short-term problem in your brain.
+It is caused by a lack of blood flow to part of your brain.
+A TIA is similar to a stroke except that a TIA doesn't cause long-lasting brain damage... read more (TIA) because these blood vessels are the main blood supply to the brain.

 A bleeding blood vessel in your brain can be caused by:

 An aneurysm is a bulge in the wall of a blood vessel.
 If you have a stroke from an aneurysm, it's likely you were born with that aneurysm.
 Other aneurysms develop later from having high blood pressure High Blood Pressure Each heart beat pushes blood through your arteries.
 Arteries are the blood vessels that carry blood from your heart to your body.
 Blood pressure is the pressure of blood in your arteries.
 Without... read more for many years.

 When an artery that carries blood to the brain becomes clogged or blocked, an ischemic stroke can occur.
 Arteries may be blocked by fatty deposits (atheromas, or plaques) due to atherosclerosis.
 Arteries in the neck, particularly the internal carotid arteries, are a common site for atheromas.